edhenry/edhenry.github.io/_posts/2016-12-21-Netflow-flow2vec.md

 Optimizing this objective groups flows that have similar embeddings, while scattering unobserved pairs.

-####TODO (further exploration) :
+##### TODO - further exploration :

-* Running true tuples of SRCIP, DSTIP, DSTPORT, and PROTO (label included for now, need to figure out how to persist through pipeline without skewing results - need to figure out how to match up labeling to flow after word2vec has been run)
+* Running true tuples of SRCIP, DSTIP, DSTPORT, and PROTO
+* Label included for now, need to figure out how to persist through pipeline without skewing results - need to figure out how to match up labeling to flow after word2vec has been run
 * Implement timestamp window oriented 'sentence' creation, current implementation created same length flow 'sentences' for every $f$ flow